cannikin/pragmatic-rails-deployment/manuscript/0-introduction.md

 ## Contacting Me

-If you have feedback or questions about topics you felt weren't throughally discussed in the book, get in touch at cannikinn@gmail.com.
-Also let me know what deployed!
+If you have feedback, found errors or have questions about topics you felt weren't thoroughly discussed in the book, get in touch at cannikinn@gmail.com.
 You can find me at GitHub as [cannkin](http://github.com/cannikin).

+Also: write and let me know what you deployed!

 [^awsservers]: A t2.micro [EC2 server](http://aws.amazon.com/ec2/pricing), a t2.micro [RDS instance](http://aws.amazon.com/rds/pricing) and a t2.micro [Elasticache instance](http://aws.amazon.com/elasticache/pricing).